Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 ✋ 🤔

 During this lesson, you will be building desktop applications.
-This will generate latge binary files.
+This will generate large binary files.
 You don't want to push these to your GitHub repo!
+You must add a `.gitignore`!

 <!-- > -->